Chart Color Schemes

 Midvale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Midvale's population exhibits high cultural diversity, with 32.1% speaking a language other than English at home and 40.2% born overseas.
-Christianity is the predominant religion in Midvale, comprising 50.0% of its population.
-Notably, the 'Other' religious category comprises 1.3%, higher than Greater Perth's 0.6%.
+Midvale has a high level of linguistic diversity, with 32.1% of its residents speaking a language other than English at home and 40.2% born overseas.
+Christianity is the predominant religion in Midvale, accounting for 50.0% of the population.
+However, the most significant overrepresentation is in the 'Other' category, which comprises 1.3% of Midvale's population compared to 0.6% across Greater Perth.

 Frequently Asked Questions - Diversity